themesberg/flowbite/content/getting-started/vue.md

 You can start using all of the components from Flowbite in your Vue.js project as long as you've properly followed the instructions above and installed both Tailwind CSS and Flowbite.

-The interactive elements such as the dropdowns, modals, and tooltips will work based on the settings that you apply using the data attributes.
+The interactive elements such as the dropdowns, modals, and tooltips will work based on the settings that you apply using the data attributes, except when using a routing system.

+We are currently working on a standalone Vue.js component library to provide full support for this technology and compatibility with frameworks such as NuxtJS.

 Here's an example of a modal component that you can use by adding inside your `App.vue` template file: